zlcoburn/k2-improvements/README.md

 For now, there are two default installations:   **Note either option will take some time and seem to hang at times.
 Be patient as it is moving lots of files and creating venvs for klipper and moonraker full installs

-* Option 1: `gimme-the-jamin.sh` - Used to install carto **NOTE MUST HAVE CARTO FLASHED AND PLUGGED IN AND READY TO GO by following instructions [here](https://github.com/jamincollins/k2-improvements/blob/main/features/cartographer/firmware/README.md)
+* Option 1: `gimme-the-jamin.sh` - Used to install carto **NOTE MUST HAVE CARTO FLASHED AND PLUGGED IN AND READY TO GO** by following instructions [here](https://github.com/jamincollins/k2-improvements/blob/main/features/cartographer/firmware/README.md) first.

-    To run use the terminal command `sh /mnt/UDISK/root/k2-improvements/gimme-the-jamin.sh`
+    To run, use the terminal command `sh /mnt/UDISK/root/k2-improvements/gimme-the-jamin.sh`

-    After install you will need to calibrate the carto by following instructions [here](https://github.com/jamincollins/k2-improvements/blob/main/features/cartographer/SETUP.md)**
+    After install you will need to calibrate the carto by following instructions [here](https://github.com/jamincollins/k2-improvements/blob/main/features/cartographer/SETUP.md)

 * Option 2: `no-carto.sh` - Use this if you aren't going to use a carto, or don't have your carto yet.

-    To run use the terminal command `sh /mnt/UDISK/root/k2-improvements/no-carto.sh`
+    To run, use the terminal command `sh /mnt/UDISK/root/k2-improvements/no-carto.sh`

 They both install the same set of features (those that I use).
 The only difference is whether or not the cartographer bits are installed.
 If you start with no-carto.sh and later get a carto, you can then run the gimme-the-jamin.sh script and it will install all of the necessary carto items appropriately.